jwage/changelog-generator/README.md

 of the pull request.
 When the user of the issue and pull request are different github users, the changelog line will look like the following:

 - [634: Fix namespace in bin/doctrine-migrations.php](https://github.com/doctrine/migrations/pull/634) thanks to @Majkl578 and @jwage

+### Filtering by Labels

+You can filter the changelog by label names using the ``--label`` option:

+    $ ./vendor/bin/changelog-generator generate --user=doctrine --repository=migrations --milestone=2.0 --label=Enhancement --label=Bug